benwerd/notion-links-to-blog-post/README.md

 This node script takes a CSV export of a Notion link database and turns it into a markdown or HTML formatted blog post.

+For now, it assumes that your database contains the following:

+* Name: title of the page
+* URL: the page URL
+* Summary: a brief description of the link
+* Tags: a category

 It will export to a file _and also copy output to your clipboard_.

 ## Get started